Lancaster Catholic hoops product David Kamwanga signs athletic scholarship to D-I Tennessee-Martin

 “Doug and I had a heart to heart,” Terry Kraft recalled.
 “And decided this was the right thing to do.”

-Shortly thereafter, Doug and Terry Kraft became Kamwanga’s legal guardians - Kabasele went to live with a family in Lancaster city.
+Doug and Terry Kraft became Kamwanga’s legal guardians in August 2018 - Kabasele went to live with a family in Lancaster city.

 “Doug and Terry came up clutch,” Kamwanga siad.
 “Through them, I have learned a lot about myself, about the man that I can be. ...if I was struggling with school or basketball, Doug would find the right words and find a way that I can do it. ...they never gave up on me.”